stoprocent/VGParallaxHeader/README.md

 pod 'VGParallaxHeader'
 ```

+### Version 0.0.6 Update

+This version fix a little glitch i didnt notice in VGParallaxHeaderModeCenter mode when
+parallax header view height will jump 0.0f-0.5f.
+This was causing layoutSubviews
+being called on each scrollViewDidScroll.

+** Please note that VGParallaxHeaderModeCenter should be the fastest mode. **

+** I think I'm almost ready to mark it as version 1.0 soon.
+If you have any requests or ideas let me know. **

 ### Version 0.0.5 Update

 Please note that shadow is now depricated.
 If you are using **setParallaxHeaderView:mode:height:shadowBehaviour:** it will give you warning.